tauri-apps/wry/README.md

 #### Android

-In order for `wry` to be able to create webviews on Android, there is a few requirements that your application needs to uphold:
+In order for `wry` to be able to create webviews on Android, there are a few requirements that your application needs to uphold:
 1. You need to set a few environment variables that will be used to generate the necessary kotlin files that you need to include in your Android application for wry to function properly.
    - `WRY_ANDROID_PACKAGE`: which is the reversed domain name of your android project and the app name in snake_case, for example, `com.wry.example.wry_app`
-   - `WRY_ANDROID_LIBRARY`: for example, if your cargo project has a lib name `wry_app`, it will generate `libwry_app.so` so you se this env var to `wry_app`
+   - `WRY_ANDROID_LIBRARY`: for example, if your cargo project has a lib name `wry_app`, it will generate `libwry_app.so` so you set this env var to `wry_app`
    - `WRY_ANDROID_KOTLIN_FILES_OUT_DIR`: for example, `path/to/app/src/main/kotlin/com/wry/example`
 2. Your main Android Activity needs to inherit `AppCompatActivity`, preferably it should use the generated `WryActivity` or inherit it.
 3. Your Rust app needs to call `wry::android_setup` function to setup the necessary logic to be able to create webviews later on.